MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 ---
-title: App and browser support of FIDO2 authentication | Microsoft Entra ID
+title: Support for FIDO2 authentication with Microsoft Entra ID
-description: Browsers and operating system combinations support FIDO2 passwordless authentication for apps using Microsoft Entra ID
+description: Web browser and native app support for FIDO2 passwordless authentication using Microsoft Entra ID

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: conceptual
-ms.date: 03/06/2024
+ms.date: 03/31/2024

 author: justinha
 ms.author: justinha
 manager: amycolannino
 ms.reviewer: calui
 ---
-# App and browser support for FIDO2 authentication
+# Support for FIDO2 authentication with Microsoft Entra ID

 Microsoft Entra ID allows device-bound passkeys to be used for passwordless authentication.
 This topic covers which native apps, web browsers, and operating systems support passwordless authentication using passkeys with Microsoft Entra ID.
 Microsoft Entra ID currently supports only device-bound passkeys stored on FIDO2 security keys and in Microsoft Authenticator.

-## Native app support (preview)
+## Microsoft app support (preview)

 Microsoft applications provide native support for FIDO2 authentication in preview for all users who have an authentication broker installed for their operating system.
 The following tables lists which authentication brokers are supported for different operating systems.